-In version 11, the following changes have been made:
+In version 11, the following changes were made:

-• The most significant improvement in this version is the new appearance.
-This includes a new colour scheme, buttons, and graphics thanks to a huge effort by David Connolly and Iva Ridjan.
-As part of the facelift the homepage has been completely redesigned by Maja Taghdissi Jani Gierringe, Christina Jensen, Søren Kristensen Gravesen and Jeppe Dejgaard Hansen under the
+• The most significant improvement in this version was the new appearance.
+This includes a new colour scheme, buttons, and graphics thanks to a huge effort by David Connolly and Iva Ridjan Skov.
+As part of the facelift the homepage was completely redesigned by Maja Taghdissi Jani Gierringe, Christina Jensen, Søren Kristensen Gravesen and Jeppe Dejgaard Hansen under the guidance of David Connolly and Brian Vad Mathiesen.
+The new website included a support forum to help you with your questions.

-- guidance of David Connolly and Brian Vad Mathiesen.
-The new website includes a support forum to help you with your questions. - Next, the model can now facilitate additional help tools.
-These help tools are add-on programs which aid the user when creating a model in EnergyPLAN.
-Three new help tools are included in version 11, which are: - A "Distribution File Editor" tool in which one can load, change and save distribution files as well as show them in diagrams of hour-by-hour and duration curves.
+- Next, the model could now facilitate additional help tools.
+These help tools were add-on programs which aid the user when creating a model in EnergyPLAN.
+Three new help tools were included in version 11: - A "Distribution File Editor" tool in which one can load, change and save distribution files as well as show them in diagrams of hour-by-hour and duration curves.
 These graphs can be copied into your documentation when reporting your results. - A "Compare Version" tool in which one can compare the results of a model from different versions of EnergyPLAN.
 This help tool may assist when a new version is released to identify any changes in previous models and calculations. - A "Compare Input" tool in which one may compare different input data to identify any differences.
-This tool was created and is maintained by Poul Østergaard. - Finally a new technology has been added to the model, which is a desalination unit.
-This has been carried out as part of the EU financed project JORIEW, with the valuable inputs of Tomislav Novosel and from the rest of the participants.
+This tool was created and is maintained by Poul Østergaard. - Finally a new technology was added to the model, which is a desalination unit.
+This was carried out as part of the EU financed project JORIEW, with the valuable inputs of Tomislav Novosel and from the rest of the participants.

-The development of help tools is part of activities within the strategic research centre of future district heating technologies and systems (4DH) financed partly by the Danish Strategic Research Council.
+The development of help tools is part of activities within the Strategic Research Centre for 4th Generation District Heating Technologies and Systems (4DH) financed partly by the Danish Strategic Research Council.

-During the spring of 2014 and by assistance of Jakob Zinck Thellufssen the model has been up-dated to Version 11.4 with some new features relating to Carbon Capture, Nuclear, and Electric Boilers.
-The most significant changes relates to the methodology used to estimate the cost of individual heating solutions.
+During the spring of 2014 and with assistance from Jakob Zinck Thellufssen the model was updated to Version 11.4 with some new features relating to Carbon Capture, Nuclear, and Electric Boilers.
+The most significant changes related to the methodology used to estimate the cost of individual heating solutions.

-- Old Method: In previous version of EnergyPLAN, the cost of individual boilers was related to the peak heat demand.
+- Old Method: In the previous version of EnergyPLAN, the cost of individual boilers was related to the peak heat demand.
 Based on the annual heat demand and the corresponding hourly distribution, the peak heat demand was obtained for each type of individual boiler (MWth).
 The price of individual boilers was then inputted in relation to capacity i.e. M€/MWth.
-However, this method underestimate the costs, since it did not represent the amount of surplus capacity installed for individual boilers. - New Method: In the new method, the cost of individual boilers is based on the number of boilers.
-There is now a new input for the average heat demand per building (kWh/year).
-Using the total annual heat demand per boiler type, EnergyPLAN now estimates the number of different boilers by fuel (in 1000 units).
-The cost for individual boilers is then inputted as M€/1000 units of boilers.
+However, this method underestimated the costs, since it did not represent the amount of surplus capacity installed for individual boilers. - New Method: In the new method, the cost of individual boilers was based on the number of boilers.
+There was now a new input for the average heat demand per building (kWh/year).
+Using the total annual heat demand per boiler type, EnergyPLAN now estimated the number of different boilers by fuel (in 1000 units).
+The cost for individual boilers was then inputted as M€/1000 units of boilers.